hasit/gitb/README.md

 ## Contributing

 Feel free to ask questions, post issues and open pull requests.
 My only requirement is that you run `gofmt` on your code before you send in a PR.
-Yes.

-Todo:
-1. Finish writing tes